mrocklin/thesis/inference.md

 Unfortunately the Maude system is an exotic dependency in the scientific community and interoperability with low-level computational codes was not a priority in it's development.

 Our current implementation depends on LogPy, discussed later in section \ref{sec:declarative} to implement a term rewrite system.
-Though we lack the convenient syntax support provided by Maude we can still encode a set of transformations in `(source, target, condition)` tuples.
+Because LogPy is embedded in Python we can not acheive the same convenient syntax support provided by Maude, but we can still encode a set of transformations in `(source, target, condition)` tuples.
 A set of these tuples are then fed into a term rewrite system and used to simplify matrix expressions.

     Wanted      X.I   ->   X.T    if      Q.orthogonal(X)
     Delivered  (X.I    ,   X.T     ,      Q.orthogonal(X))